-What happens when two travel/foodie/photography bloggers finally meet face to face?
+What happens when two travel/foodie/photography bloggers finally meet?
 Well, they discuss story ideas, writing styles and camera techniques, and then they get married.

 Yep, Saturday morning, July 16th at 11:00, following a 2.5 year courtship that began innocently enough on the steps of Villa Poiana